Essential Power Tools

 Personally, despite what they have to offer, I find them heavy and difficult to use.
 I have also found that the sidewinders are quite durable as well.
 The most important part, for me, was the way the sidewinder felt.

-However, the worm drive has a larger blade and can cut thicker pieces of wood.
+That said, worm drives come with larger blades and can cut thicker pieces of wood.
 Perhaps this is where the worm drive saw is most effective.

-While reading through other circular saw reviews on your quest to find the best circular saw, compare the prices of the non-professional series and the professional series.
+While you read through other circular saw reviews on your quest to find the best circular saw, compare the prices of the non-professional series and the professional series.
 The professional series cost a few dollars more, but are well worth the money spent.
 The first circular saw that I bought cost around $40 and didn't last 6 months.
-The second one (the Makita), cost around $100 dollars and lasted 30+ years.
+The second one (the Makita), cost around $100 dollars and lasted 40+ years.

 Second on the list of essential power tools are power drills.
 I own two power drills (not counting my cordless drills), one with a 3/8 inch chuck, and the other with a 1/2 inch chuck.
 The 3/8 inch drill is a high speed drill that is perfect for drilling small to medium sized holes in wood, plastic or metal.